sveltely/sveltely.github.io/presentation.md

 Notes:

-It will take 10 - 15 minutes.
+Our presentation will take 10 - 15 minutes.
 Braden will start talking about the development environment and Svelte components.
 Then Leona will talk about reactivity and I will talk about template logic.

 When we are finished talking, we will answer any questions for you.